thomas-melville/myNotes/General/Career_Development/kubernetes/kubernetes.md

 #### rollout

+rollout status deployment my.deployment

+show the status of a rollout

 history

 show the history of changes to a deployment, daemonset or statefulset To see more information create the API object with the --record flag

+undo

+rollback to a previous revision by default rolls back to previous
+--to-revision to specify revision to go to

 ##### arguments